The Meeting of Two Storms

 Khuhrak doesn’t know him; he has never heard of him, the plundered knowledge of Ind did not include him.
 How then does he know the name?
 How does he see this unknown idol?
 Who shows him this?

 His mind unravels.
 Hashut and Baghakal retreat and the void fills with other images, other realities.
-He sees the legendary corruption of Khuresh, lakes of blood, the cold skin of serpents, fetid jungles when the air of industry never blows.
+He sees the legendary corruption of Khuresh, lakes of blood, the cold skin of serpents, fetid jungles where the air of industry never blows.
 Scaly hands hard at work, a mind filled with malice giving form to a primitive instrument and sounding it for the first time; birthing a curse that spreads in ripples until it reaches Khuhrak’s mind to tear it down.
 Far above him, the gods of Ind rip the veil of reality and stare.
 Gilgadresh, the bearded three headed man; his son the white Bull of Heaven, mocking Hashut’s holy form; the Devourer, thirsting for blood, with Harakh’s head tied to her belt; the repulsive Weevil, bringer of calamities… and others, always more.

 They are not there, they cannot.
 Hashut toils in his forges, building his army for the last war.
 The indyan idols are illusions to taunt him and bring him to despair.